-Students with special educational needs or disabilities might not be able to articulate experiences as fluently as other students.
+Pupils with special educational needs or disabilities might not be able to articulate experiences as fluently as other pupils.
 However, they are often at greater risk of being bullied, both directly and indirectly, and usually about their specific disability.
 All Saints Catholic College makes sure the behaviour of staff does not trigger bullying unintentionally.
-They will avoid undue attention towards SEN students compared with others, and should not make comments based on students' appearance or perceived character.
+They will avoid undue attention towards SEN pupils compared with others, and should not make comments based on pupils' appearance or perceived character.